miskatormi/3-body-problem/README.md

-# $n$-Body Problem – A Simple Simulation
+# $3$-Body Problem – A Simple Simulation
-(Personal weekend project from 2024, README written and project published to GitHub 2025, Updated on 05/2025 for code efficiency and added generalization for $n$-body systems and more general force fields.)
+(Personal weekend project from 2024, README written and project published to GitHub 2025, Updated on 05/2025 for code efficiency)

 During the summer, every normal university student starts to miss their classes (or... maybe not).
 In my case, I started to miss my mechanics classes and thought to myself:

 **"How can I satisfy my need for Mechanics?"**

-The answer was obviously to dive into the chaotic beauty of physics with a classic problem — the n-Body Problem — and bring it to life using a bit of Python.
+The answer was obviously to dive into the chaotic beauty of physics with a classic problem — the 3-Body Problem — and bring it to life using a bit of Python.

 ## Physical Theories Involved